Henry Petty-Fitzmaurice, 3rd Marquess of Lansdowne: Political career

 He entered the House of Commons in 1802 as member for the family borough of Calne and quickly showed his mettle as a politician.
 In February 1806 he became Chancellor of the Exchequer in Lord Grenville's Ministry of All the Talents, being at this time member for the University of Cambridge, but he lost both his seat and his office in 1807.

+In 1809 he became the 3rd Marquess of Lansdowne, succeeding his politically disaffected elder half-brother, John Petty, in the title.
+The 2nd Marquess, had been obliged to leave Ireland, where the family had estates, after intelligence reports had implicated him in the United-Irish conspiracy of Robert Emmet.
+On the death of their father, the 1st Marquess had married his mistress by whom he had had no children.

-In 1809 he became Marquess of Lansdowne, and in the House of Lords and in society he continued to play an active part as one of the Whig leaders.
+In the House of Lords and in society the third marquess continued to play an active part as one of the Whig leaders.
 His chief interest was perhaps in the question of Roman Catholic emancipation, a cause which he consistently championed, but he sympathised also with the advocates of the abolition of the slave trade and with the cause of popular education.
-Lansdowne, who had succeeded his cousin, Francis Thomas Fitzmaurice, as 4th Earl of Kerry in 1818, took office with Canning in May 1827 and was Secretary of State for the Home Department from July of that year until January 1828.
+Lansdowne, who had succeeded his cousin, Francis Thomas Fitzmaurice, as 4th Earl of Kerry in 1818, took office with George Canning in May 1827 and was Secretary of State for the Home Department from July of that year until January 1828.

 He was Lord President of the Council under Earl Grey and then under Lord Melbourne from November 1830 to August 1841, with the exception of the few months in 1835 when Sir Robert Peel was prime minister.
 He held the same office during the whole of Lord John Russell's ministry (1846–1852), and, having declined to become prime minister, sat in the cabinets of Lord Aberdeen and of Lord Palmerston, but without office.
+In 1857 he refused the offer of a dukedom.
+Punch (October 1857 p.144) approved of his refusal, writing: “Lord Lansdowne won’t be Duke of Kerry.
+Lord Lansdowne is a wise man, very.
+Punch drinks his health in port and sherry”.

-In 1857 he refused the offer of a dukedom, and he died on 31 January 1863.
-Lansdowne's social influence and political moderation made him one of the most powerful Whig statesmen of the time; he was frequently consulted by Queen Victoria on matters of moment, and his long official experience made his counsel invaluable to his party.
+In his later years Lansdowne was known as "the Nestor of the Whigs" (after the wise old king of Greek mythology).
+His social influence and political moderation made him one of the most powerful Whig statesmen of the time; he was frequently consulted by Queen Victoria on matters of moment, and his long official experience made his counsel invaluable to his party.
+He died on 31 January 1863.

 In Kenmare, he donated the site of the Holy Cross Church to the town.
-In 1864, Father John O'Sullivan (1806-74) built the church on that site.
+In 1864, Father John O'Sullivan (1806–1874) built the church on that site.